Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 Content monitoring

 We didn’t feel the content monitoring was very robust.
-Even though we named our iPhone test Teen, there wasn’t a setting to filter content by age group.
+Even though we named our iPhone test Teen, there wasn’t a setting to filter content by age.
 We also weren’t able to filter by category in relation to content; just categories like “Audio” or “TV and Streaming” were offered.
-Most filtering came by way of blacklisting specific apps and websites.
+Most filtering came through blacklisting specific apps and websites.

 We appreciated the robust nudity filtering that claimed to block nude or suggestive photos from being sent or downloaded.
 However, even the strictest setting didn’t prevent us from texting a bikini photo via Android.